 While estate planning decisions can be difficult to prepare, they are not difficult to amend or reverse.
 Experts suggest preparing an estate plan when you begin to accrue wealth, start a family, and then go over your estate plan every five years or so/whenever a major change occurs in the family (death, birth, marriage, divorce, etc.).
 Depending on your estate’s size, it could very well be worth your time considering an estate plan.

 The probate process is inconsequential for a large portion of Americans, but many stand to have much to lose should the entirety of their estate pass through the probate process.
 While proving a will and overseeing the process of distributing a decedent’s assets seems like a simple two-step process, the average length of a probate case tends to be close to a full year, costing families thousands of dollars in legal fees, as well as a sizeable headache.

 While it might seem more expensive at first to seek legal help to bypass probate, it’s often more financially sound to utilize estate planning to minimize the assets going through probate than to wait for a sizeable estate to go through the entire process.
 A few California probate alternatives include the following.

 Small Estate Probate Transfer

-Any estate with a total value at or under $150,000 is typically exempt from much of the probate process, instead going through an expedited version of the process often saving families both time and money.
-This is to ensure that decedents with smaller estates don’t have to invest in further simplifying the process, so their family can enjoy the fruits of their labor.
+Any estate with a total value at or under $150,000 is typically exempt from much of the probate process instead of going through an expedited version of the process, often saving families both time and money.
+This ensures that decedents with smaller estates don’t have to invest in further simplifying the process, so their family can enjoy the fruits of their labor.